-Circuit training is a time-efficient way to combine both your strength training and cardiovascular exercises into one condense package.
+Circuit training is a time-efficient way to combine both your strength training and cardiovascular exercises into one condensed package.
 Scientists have even discovered the locomotor improving powers of circuit training because it works the entire body!
-Alternating between cardio and strength training while performing as many correct reps as possible can help you get a full body workout in less than 50 minutes.
+Alternating between cardio and strength training while performing as many correct reps as possible can help you get a full-body workout in less than 50 minutes.

 Circuit workout you can try today

 Circuit training is a great way to combine both your resistance and cardio training at the same time!
 By combining both cardio and resistance exercises you can get a full-body workout in less time, and you can do it with a partner or in a group: hello motivation!

 Doctors and scientists have long known that circuit training can improve muscular functionality of patients with certain muscular diseases or injuries like stroke victims (Dean et al 1999), patients with cerebral palsy (Blundell et al 2003), paraplegics (Jacobs et al 2000), etc.

 Circuits are extraordinary because they work the entire body and require strenuous use of certain muscle groups for an extended period of time, this can provide us with that “toned” look we strive for!

 Circuits, when done correctly, take aspects of high-intensity interval training in their intensity and interval qualities, but combine weight training for extended periods of time.
 This double-edged sword can help you knock out both your cardio and weight training in 20-30 minutes.

 Ideally, we want to alternate between stations of cardio and stations of weight training.

 Now when I teach circuits I usually have 6 stations per session.
 Below you will see six cardio exercises and twelve resistance training exercises but you can certainly add any exercises you enjoy doing (for an explanation of exercises go to Bodybuilding.com):